 Tartiflette

-• Food
+• Comida

-Tartiflette is a dish that combines potatos, lardons and onions with Reblochon cheese.
+Tartiflette is a dish that combines potatoes, lardons and onions with Reblochon cheese.
 The dish has a long history in the region, mentioned as early as 1705 when it appeared in a cookbook called Le Cuisinier Royal et Bourgeois by François Massialot.

 These days, it’s especially popular in wintertime, when skiers and snowboarders visiting nearby resorts demand something warm and filling when they come off the mountain.
-There are now several known variations, including a dish called croziflette, which is made with pasta instead of potatos, and morbiflette, which replaces Reblochon with Morbier cheese.
+There are now several known variations, including a dish called croziflette, which is made with pasta instead of potatoes, and morbiflette, which replaces Reblochon with Morbier cheese.

 • 2